 The GMB DESCRIPTION LENGTH and keywords provide information on the number of words used by competitors in their descriptions, as well as the most relevant keywords they use.

 While the Google business description itself is not a direct ranking factor, including relevant keywords can increase engagement and clicks, which can have a direct impact on your listing’s ranking.

 Adding your products and services can be very helpful, especially if your business name does not clearly state what you are offering or if you are offering more products than you can describe in your product name.

 Additionally, completing this section also adds value to your profile and will help you rank for more relevant searches.

 All categories of small- to medium-sized businesses, except for a few verticals, are eligible to showcase their products or services.
 Larger businesses can add products through Local Inventory Ads.

 When you add products and services, include the name, photos, clear description, and price when applicable.
 This information helps Google understand what your business is about.
 Apart from that, Google may also link your product and service to relevant services in your business category.

 Here are some tips on how to optimize your GMB listing by adding products or services:

-- Newly updatedproducts and categories are displayed first in the Product Catalog.
-If you want to showcase a product that has been added weeks ago, just make a minor edit to it to bring it to the top of the list.
-It may take some time for the list to be updated, so it’s a good idea to wait for a few minutes and then refresh the page to see if the product you want to highlight is already on top of the list.
+- Newly updated products and categories are displayed first in the Product Catalog.
+If you want to showcase a product that was added weeks ago, just make a minor edit to it to bring it to the top of the list.
+It may take some time for the list to be updated, so it’s a good idea to wait for a few minutes and then refresh the page to see if the product you want to highlight is already at the top of the list.